JanSharp/VRCMusicControl/README.md

 - Changing the default music at runtime with an option to sync said change

 Note that a MusicArea at the spawn point of the world is not supported.
 Unless we do get the on player trigger enter event for a player joining inside of a trigger, which I'm quite certain we don't.

-# Installing

-Head to my [VCC Listing](https://jansharp.github.io/vrc/vcclisting.xhtml) and follow the instructions there.

 # Ideas